 Weekends or summer is the safest time to discover the hours of sleep that your body needs.
 You do not want to experiment on the night before something important, in case you are not able to get up early.

 Mornings are enjoyable when you are not stressed.
 Prepare everything the night before so you can relax and you do not have to scuffle in the morning.

 - Have a routine you look forward to. ☕

 It could be simple as drinking your favorite hot beverage or gazing at the pitch black sky turn baby blue and spew sunbeams—or both.
 Whatever it may be, do something you look forward to.
 Something that will make mornings enjoyable for you.
 Perhaps a “me time”, a quick little writing or drawing session, or anything that will set your morning into a good one.

 - Be thankful for the gift. 🎁

 Praise God for another day!
 School might be hard.
 But you will get through it!
 One day, you’ll find yourself marching in that Graduation Toga and the struggles, the sleepless thesis nights, the tiring OJTs—all of it will be worth it!

 Disclaimer: I am not an expert.
-All of these tips I have given is based on my personal experience and what worked for me.
-This may work and may not work for you.
+All of the tips I have given are based on my personal experience and what worked for me.
+This may work or may not work for you.

 Stay Weird, Dee x